41Leahcim/bytecode_assembly/Readme.md

 ### Using the compiler
 The compiler only accepts a single input file.
 The name of this file should end with .basm for binary assembly files or .basmo for the bytecode.
 If you use the -o flag, the compiler will store the bytecode at the specified path.
 You can use the -r or --run flag to run the bytecode.
 The compiler will display an error message if neither was passed.

+## Syntax
+### Comments
+The only supported comment is the multi-line comment.
+This comment starts with `/*` and ends with `*/` like in most languages.
+Single line comments are not yet supported, but this may happen in the future.

+### Output
+To print output, you can use the `out` keyword.
+It can print strings or any other value.
+Arguments that aren't strings, will have a new line appended.
+Strings won't get a new line appended, to support situations where you don't want a new line after output.
+You can still add a new line yourself, as strings are the only part of the language where escape characters are supported.
+Strings support the following escape characters: `\t`, `\n`, `\r`, `\\`, and `\0`.